taruntiwarihp/TarunTiwariHp/README.md

 -->
 ### Hello there 👋
 ### I'm Lucky bcoz i'm an Indian 😘💕
-* 🔭 I’m currently working on Deep Learning
+* 🔭 I’m currently learning Deep Learning
 * 🌱 I'm Serious Learner, print("Hello World") and i like Kaggle but not more than Tea
 * 💬 Ask me about Python🐍, Machine learning 🤖, Flask⚗️, C📚, C++😳, Java😶 and HTML😏
 * ⚡ Fun fact: I know how to make Meggie in 1 min☕